Authored by the expert who managed and guided the team behind the Poland Property Pack

 How much are property prices expected to increase in Poland in 2026?

-As of early 2026, property prices in Poland are expected to increase by approximately 3% to 7% over the course of the year, with a central case around 5% in nominal terms.
+As of 2026, property prices in Poland are expected to increase by about 4% to 5% for the full year in nominal terms.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Poland.